mwangdakota/pages-uswds-jekyll/pages/resources/awardees/supplement.md

 NSF match funds shall only be used for research & development activities that further build on the Phase II program and catalyze acceleration towards commercialization.

 ## Phase IIB Proposal Preparation
-Phase IIB proposals MUST be submitted using FastLane.
+Phase IIB proposals MUST be submitted using Research.gov.
 The Phase IIB proposal shall not exceed 15 pages.
 The additional work proposed should be an expansion of the technical work being performed in the Phase II project and must fall within the scope of the present Phase II project.
 The proposal will contain the following:

 ### The following sections count toward the 15 pages